-If you have a problem, and get an error message, see the guide "Instrument Messages", which is provided on the Documentation CD ROM, and in the instrument here:
+If you have a problem and get an error message, see the guide "Instrument Messages", which is provided on the Documentation CD ROM, and in the instrument here:

-IQ Waveform (Time Domain) Measurement Procedure
+IQ Waveform (Time Domain) Measurements

-The measurement of I and Q modulated waveforms in the time domain disclose the voltages, which comprise the complex modulated waveform of a digital signal.
+This section explains how to make a Waveform (time domain) Measurement on a LTE TDD downlink signal.
+The measurement of I and Q modulated waveforms in the time domain disclose the voltages which comprise the complex modulated waveform of a digital signal.